ZakuroSystem/LumineEconomyBridge/USAGE.md

 Use `/le` followed by a subcommand.
 Common commands:

  - `/le balance [currency] [player]` – Show your or another player's balance.
+ - `/le wallet` – Display your own balances (creates an account automatically if needed).
 - `/le money give <player> <currency> <amount>` – Mint funds for a player.
 - `/le money take <player> <currency> <amount>` – Remove funds from a player.
 - `/le money pay [src] <dst> [currency] <amount>` – Pay from one player to another.
 Omitting `src` uses the executor; omitting `currency` uses the default.